thevinternet/vinternet-form-validation/README.md

 # Vinternet Form Validation
-A form validation script which utilises HTML5 attributes and JavaScript to provide an accessible validation experience in real time for an HTML form which includes many common user input types.
-At present validation is only configured for 'missing input' and 'regex pattern matching' with the intension of expanding support for the other HTML validity object properties.
+An HTML form validation script which utilises HTML5 attributes and JavaScript to provide an accessible validation experience in real time for many common user input types.
+At present validation is only configured for 'missing input' and 'regex pattern matching' (which I felt were certainly the most common) with the intension of expanding support for the other HTML validity object properties (note that standard HTML constraint attributes like 'max-length' are also employed here).

 ## Requirements